lizzieinvancouver/ospree/analyses/bb_analysis/cleaning/checkresponsetime/checkresponsetime_README.txt

 gomory15
 San-Perez09

-Problem B:
+Problem B: Responsetime is in wrong units.
+In these cases we just fix the response time to daystobudburst (since forcing).

+Datasets with this change:
 ramos99 - was a response.time issue for entries.
-Fixed in clean_responsetime.R
+Fixed in cleaning/clean_responsetime.R
 	for two treatments, the response time was specified.

+Problem C: there is no way to fix it into daystobudburst, so we delete it in bb_analysis/cleaning/clean_respvarmore.R

+Datasets with this change:
-For the final treatment the 	response time was not mentioned, so those rows will be removed in 			clean_respvarmore.R partanen05 - the response.time is transfer date, not day of bud burst so it is not useful for this analysis.
-I will remove these rows in bb_analysis/cleaning/clean_respvarmore.R
+partanen05 - the response.time is transfer date, not day of bud burst so it is not useful for this analysis.
+I will remove these rows in bb_analysis/cleaning/clean_respvarmore.R ramos99 - For the final treatment the response time was not mentioned, so those rows will be removed in bb_analysis/cleaning/clean_respvarmore.R